thou-shalt-pass/open-flights/documents/proposal.md

 # Leading Question

-Utilizing the OpenFlights dataset gathered from https://openflights.org/data.html, we want to find the shortest air-path between two given airports, the most important airport, and the strongly connected component within the airport network based on whether customer needs to re-check-in between flights.
+Utilizing the OpenFlights dataset gathered from https://openflights.org/data.html, we want to find the shortest air-path between two given airports and the most important airport.

 # Dataset Acquisition and Processing